-Spin Master and Feld Entertainment Inc. Expand Partnership With New Five-Year Licensing Agreement for Supercross
+Spin Master and Feld Entertainment Inc. Expand Relationship With New Five-Year Licensing Agreement for Supercross™

 Aug 04, 2020, 08:25 ET

 "We're thrilled that Feld Entertainment has entrusted Spin Master to bring the excitement and competitive spirit of Supercross to life in an all-new, innovative toy line," said John Blaney, Senior Vice President, Licensing, Spin Master.
-"We first embarked on our partnership with Feld in 2017 and launched a re-envisioned Monster Jam toy line in January 2019.
+"We first embarked on our relationship with Feld in 2017 and launched a re-envisioned Monster Jam toy line in January 2019.
 The toy line has outpaced sales expectations and has received global praise from kids and fans, who love the authenticity and detail we've added to the experience.
 This new partnership with Supercross delivers on a number of Spin Master's key growth strategies including expanding global sales and innovating across our portfolio by winning new licenses."

 "We are excited about this multi-year brand partnership with Spin Master as we continue to grow the sport of Supercross by engaging new and current fans with two-wheel play, while reinforcing Supercross as one of the most exciting brands in motorcycle racing," said Jeff Bialosky, Vice President of Licensing and Retail Development, Feld Entertainment.
 "We are well aligned with Spin Master to entertain and inspire children through every day play, and I'm excited kids will have more ways to interact with Supercross beyond the live event."

-The Spin Master Supercross toy portfolio will hit store shelves in spring 2021 including a wide range of die cast products to create extended play opportunities for kids and fans of the brand.
+The Spin Master Supercross toy portfolio is expected to hit store shelves in spring 2021 including a wide range of die cast products to create extended play opportunities for kids and fans of the brand.

 About Spin Master